Benjamin N. Duke House: Original design

 The structure originally had either seven or eight bedrooms, as well as ten bathrooms.
 There were also eleven fireplaces and three elevators.
 The interior of the house was originally decorated in the French Neoclassical style.
 The original decorations included sconces, moldings, and wood paneling, which were largely preserved in later years.
 The first through third floors largely retain their original layout.
 The main entrance on 82nd Street leads to an outer vestibule clad with marble; a set of doors leads to a stair hall and other ground-level spaces.
 Within the stair hall is a curved staircase to the second floor, which has an iron railing.
 The staircase runs the entire height of the building, linking with each story.

 The staircase opens directly into a music room on the second floor.
-The music room contains arched doorways on its west and east walls, which respectively lead to a parlor and a dining room.
+The music room has arched doorways on its west and east walls, which respectively lead to a parlor and a dining room.
 The music room's south wall contains an elevator and another doorway, both of which are topped by panels with motifs depicting musical instruments.
-The dining room, to the east of the music room, contains roundels with putti; vines painted using a trompe-l'œil technique; simple paneling on the walls; and a marble fireplace mantel.
+The dining room, to the east of the music room, is decorated with roundels with putti; vines painted using a trompe-l'œil technique; simple paneling on the walls; and a marble fireplace mantel.
 There is a kitchen to the east of the dining room.
-The parlor, west of the music room, contains wall paneling ornamented by classical moldings, urns, and cartouches, as well as a white fireplace mantel topped by a frieze with guilloché moldings.
-In addition, the parlor windows facing Fifth Avenue contain ornate frames with brackets, which support entablatures above the windows.
+The parlor, west of the music room has wall paneling ornamented by classical moldings, urns, and cartouches, as well as a white fireplace mantel topped by a frieze with guilloché moldings.
+In addition, the parlor windows facing Fifth Avenue feature ornate frames with brackets, which support entablatures above the windows.

 On the upper floors, the stairway connects with a landing that is flanked by two main rooms to the west and the east.
 The master bedroom is to the east of the third-floor landing, while a library room is to the west.
 The doorways in the master bedroom are decorated with foliate and guilloché moldings, and the master bedroom also has a marble fireplace mantel.
 A plainly designed bedroom is to the east of the master bedroom, within the house's easternmost wing.
-The western part of the third floor contains a rococo-style library with a red-marble mantel, as well as bookcase built into the walls.
+The western part of the third floor is occupied by a rococo-style library with a red-marble mantel, as well as bookcase built into the walls.

 Modifications

 Karl Bock redesigned the house in the 1920s, when many of the original Victorian designs were simplified.
 Bock further renovated some of the spaces in the 1930s and 1940s.
 These included an oval bathroom with mirrors and black marble on the walls; another bathroom with blue glass tiles and a modern-style sink; and a dressing room with ribbon-striped sycamore.
-The modern-day interior also contains "gold-leaf trimmed fixtures and intricate friezes".
+The modern-day interior also is decorated with "gold-leaf trimmed fixtures and intricate friezes".